ltrujello/ltrujello.github.io/content/about/about.md

 I use Intellj IDEs and Zsh both with Vim keybindings, and Tmux/iTerm for terminals.

 I work on an Apple machine which I do not recommend for purely technical reasons.
 In a nutshell, Mac OS is very bloated and asserts a suffocating amount of control over its users.
-I also do not trust the security of Mac OS especially in light of recent events.
+To see for yourself, simply run "top" or "ps aux" from the terminal and you'll see all of the stupid processes, like Emoji crap or iTunes, that you never asked for but MacOS has decided to run for you anyways.